PerryLader/Zopa/README.md

 In this beta phase, you may encounter occasional errors, and i acknowledge that some key features are still in progress.
 If you encounter any bugs or errors while using Zopa, i will appreciate that you report them.
 Your vigilance helps us identify and resolve issues faster.

+To use the App double click on painter/painter.exe